circularfashion/cf-circularity-id-standard/readme.md

 ## Format

-circularity.ID ODS is split into an XML component that contains immutable product data including material and chemical components, and a mutable set of data that contains product information such as product images, description, sustainability consumer information and service offers.
+circularity.ID ODS is split into an XML component that contains immutable product data including material and chemical components, and a mutable set of data that contains product information such as product images, description, sustainability consumer information and service offers in json format.

 ## Contact